Saturday, May 23, 2009

 We are conditioned by the law of nature, but we can set ourselves free from feeling unhappy and transcend suffering through the practice of Yoga and other teachings such as Buddhism.

-There are similarities in Yoga and Buddhism and their goal is the same, self awareness, self realization or enlightenment.
+There are similarities in Yoga and Buddhism and their goal is the same, self-awareness, self-inquiry, and self-realization or enlightenment.

-In all living beings, we are the same consciousness too.
+In all living beings, regardless of the different qualities of names and forms in everyone, we are the same consciousness too.
 We all are the same when we feel happy or sad.
-We all have the same feelings, expressions and reactions when we have hunger, thirst, anger, hatred, fear, greed, passion, pain, tiredness, craving, and attachment.
+We might speak different languages from one another and have different cultural way of living, thinking, belief, values and practice, but we all have the same feelings, expressions and reactions when we have hunger, thirst, anger, hatred, jealousy, fear, greed, passion, pain, tiredness, craving, and attachment.

-We are no different from all the saints and sages when all the impurities are purified and eradicated from our mind, what left is only wisdom and compassion (the higher self).
-At the moment, when we are still having lots of impurities (ignorance), we are the impure consciousness (the lower self).
+We are no different from all the peaceful saints and sages when all the impurities are purified and eradicated from our mind, what left is only wisdom and compassion (the higher self).
+At the moment, when we are still having lots of impurities (ignorance and egoism), we are the impure consciousness (the lower self).

 The consciousness before the purification process and after the purification process is the same one.
-The difference is just being pure or impure.
+The difference is just the presence and absence of impurities.

-In the teaching of Yoga and Buddhism, all living beings are entitled to become enlightened, all are equal.
+In the teachings of Yoga and Buddhism, all living beings are entitled to be liberated from ignorance, be free from suffering or unhappiness, all are equal.

-The only thing that stops us from being enlightened is the impurities (ignorance) in the mind.
+The only thing that stops us from being liberated, is the impurities (ignorance) in the mind.

-Only a peaceful mind can lead us to enlightenment.
+Only a peaceful mind can lead us to enlightenment or liberation.
 Due to ignorance, we are always trapped in fears and worries, and we are not at peace.
-Without a peaceful mind, we find it so difficult to get a glimpse of wisdom or the Truth.
+Without a peaceful mind, we find it so difficult to get a glimpse of wisdom, or the Truth of names and forms.
 And so, we continue being trapped in fears and worries.

 But it is not hopeless.

-The practice of Yoga can help us to come out from this whirlpool of ignorance, through the practice of restraints (Yama), observances (Niyama), steady posture (Asana), control of the breath (Pranayama), withdrawal of the senses from the object (Pratyahara), concentration (Dharana), meditation (Dhyana), and the super-conscious state (Samadhi).
+The practice of Yoga can help us to come out from this whirlpool of ignorance, through the practice of restraints (Yama), observances (Niyama), steady posture (Asana), control of the breath (Pranayama), withdrawal of the senses from the objects (Pratyahara), concentration (Dharana), meditation (Dhyana), and silence - the annihilation of the modification of the mind (Samadhi).

 Yama and Niyama are the foundation for all other practices.
-They are – truthfulness – non telling lies (Satyam), non-injury (Ahimsa), non-stealing (Asteya), chaste – celibacy/controlling of sexual desire (Brahmacharya), non-covertness – non accepting bribe or gift (Aparigraha), cleanliness of body and mind – purity (Saucha), contentment (Santosha), austerity (Tapas), self-study (Swadhyaya) and surrender the ego (Ishwara Pranidhana).
+They are – truthfulness – non telling lies (Satyam), non-injury (Ahimsa), non-stealing (Asteya), chaste – celibacy/controlling of sexual desire (Brahmacharya), non-covertness – non accepting bribe or gift (Aparigraha), cleanliness of body and mind – internal and external purity (Saucha), contentment (Santosha), austerity (Tapas), self-study (Swadhyaya) and surrendering the ego (Ishwara Pranidhana).

-In short, they are the disciplines for purification and to develop self control.
-A man need to become a righteous man before he can regain his original state of purity.
+In short, they are the disciplines for mind purification and to develop self-control.

-Without self control, just by eating vegetarian food especially if we are hankering the taste of the dishes (due to the salt, sugar, and flavoring that are added to the dishes) and to satisfy the craving for meat by eating the fake meat with the similar texture and taste of real meat, are not the true practice of Ahimsa and desire-less because we eat with our craving for taste and also we have no control over our thoughts, actions and speech.
+Without self-control, just by eating vegetarian food especially if we are chasing after the taste of the dishes (due to the salt, sugar, and flavoring that are added to the dishes) and to satisfy the craving for meat by eating the fake meat with the similar texture and taste of real meat, are not the true practice of Ahimsa and desire-less because we eat with the craving for taste and also we have no control over our thoughts, actions and speech.

-We need to be able to check our out going thoughts, action and speech so that we won’t hurt other people’s feeling, physically or mentally, is the real practice of Ahimsa, and along with control over our craving for all the sensual pleasures is the real practice of desire-less.
+We need to be able to check our out going thoughts, actions and speech so that we won’t intentionally hurt other people physically or mentally, is the real practice of Ahimsa, even though how everyone reacts towards other people's thinking, actions and speech is everyone's own responsibility, and along with the control over the craving towards all the sensual pleasurable enjoyments, is the real practice of desire-less.

-Yoga is the meaning of life and the purpose of existence.
+Yoga is the wisdom of life and the compassion of existence.

 We cannot describe through words in speech or writing, for something that is beyond our mind to perceive.
 There will be confusions, arguments, debates and misinterpretations from the original meaning of what is written or spoken.
 It’s because every single mind has different level of consciousness and perception, even though all minds have the same characteristics and same conditions.